vdesouza/terraform-provider-googleworkspace/docs/resources/chrome_policy_group_priority_ordering.md

 ### Optional

 - `policy_namespace` (String) The namespace of the policy type for the request.
-- `policy_target_key` The target resource for which the group priority ordering applies.
-Required only for chrome.apps.* policies.
-Not needed for chrome.users.* and other policy types.
+- `policy_target_key` (Block List, Max: 1) The target resource for which the group priority ordering applies.
+Required only for policies that use policyTargetKey.
 When provided, the target app must be supplied in additional_target_key_names. (see [below for nested schema](#nestedblock--policy_target_key))

 ### Read-Only